 However, a real estate license is by no means permanent.
 Real estate departments in every state require that licensees continuously renew their licenses, and impose additional requirements—namely, real estate continuing education courses—in order for professionals to stay licensed.
 Those who do not complete these courses, or otherwise fail to complete the renewal process, risk having their real estate license declared inactive or forfeited altogether.

-Many real estate agents and brokers grew leary of the industry after the market turned sour after 2008.
+Many real estate agents and brokers grew leery of the industry after the market turned sour in 2008.
 Now that the real estate market has continued to rebound, some of these professionals are looking to get back into the swing of things, only to find out that their real estate licenses are no longer valid.
-So how does one get his or her real estate license back, if this is the case?
+If this is the case for you, you’re probably wondering: How do I get my real estate license back?

 Steps to getting your expired real estate license back